hostmobility/documentation/docs/system/development.md

 The reference operating system is built using Yocto.
 It combines software written by Host Mobility with free software from developers all over the world.
 See [Yocto Build System](yocto/yocto.md) for details.

+And for older system running bsp 1.5/1.6 or older See [Legacy build system](legacy-build-system.md)